keywordsalad/thisfieldwas.green/site/_posts/2022-06-05-permitting-or-halting-computation.md

 ## Applicative laws

 `Option`, `Either`, and especially `List`'s `Applicative` instances look different.
 How do we know that they are well-behaved as applicatives?
-Just like functors, applicatives are expected to conform to a set of laws defined in the higher math of category theory.
+Just like functors, applicatives are expected to conform to a set of laws defined in the higher math of [category theory][].

 There are four applicative laws, which must hold for all applicatives in addition to the functor laws.